YiDingg/YiDingg/AnalogICDesigns/Design Sheet for Folded-Cascode Op Amp.md

-# Design Sheet of Folded-Cascode Op Amp
+# Design Sheet for Folded-Cascode Op Amp

 > [!Note|style:callout|label:Infor]
 > Initially published at 16:49 on 2025-06-10 in Beijing.